-(e) An offeror's failure to submit, complete, or sign the notification and identification required by paragraph (d) of this provision with its offer will constitute a minor informality.
-If assertions are required and the offeror does not correct such informality within the time prescribed by the Contracting Officer, the offer may be ineligible for award.
+(e) A contractor's failure to submit, complete, or sign the notification and identification required by paragraph (d) of this provision with its offer will constitute a minor informality.
+If assertions are required and the contractor does not correct such informality within the time prescribed by the Contracting Officer, the offer may be ineligible for award.

-(f) If the offeror is awarded a contract, the assertions identified in paragraph (d) of this provision shall be included in an attachment (the Attachment) and incorporated as a separate attachment in the resultant contract.
-Upon request by the Contracting Officer, the offeror shall provide sufficient information to enable the Contracting Officer to evaluate any listed assertion.
+(f) If the contractor is awarded a contract, the assertions identified in paragraph (d) of this provision shall be included in an attachment (the Attachment) and incorporated as a separateattachment in the resultant contract.
+Upon request by the Contracting Officer, the contractor shall provide sufficient information to enable the Contracting Officer to evaluate any listed assertion.
 Updates to the assertion list shall be included in an amended Attachment.